-- Formulation of the criteria for determining qualifications, positive attributes and independence of a Director and recommend to the Board a policy, relating to the remuneration of the Directors, key managerial personnel and other employees; - Identifying persons who are qualified to become Directors and who may be appointed in senior management in accordance with the criteria laid down, and recommend to the Board their appointment and removal; - Formulation of criteria for evaluation of Independent Directors, the Board and every Director's performance; - Devising a policy on Board diversity; - Whether to extend or continue the term of appointment of the Independent Director, on the basis of the report of performance evaluation of independent Directors.
+- Formulation of the criteria for determining qualifications, positive attributes and independence of a Director and recommend to the Board a policy, relating to the remuneration of the Directors, key managerial personnel and other employees; - Identifying persons who are qualified to become Directors and who may be appointed in senior management in accordance with the criteria laid down, and recommend to the Board their appointment and removal; - Formulation of criteria for evaluation of Independent Directors, the Board and every Director's performance;

+- · Devising a policy on Board diversity; - Whether to extend or continue the term of appointment of the Independent Director, on the basis of the report of performance evaluation of independent Directors. - Recommend to the board, all remuneration, in whatever form, payable to senior management.

 Meetings:

-Two meeting of the Committee was held during the year on September 06, 2018 and December 27, 2018.
+The meeting of the Committee was held during the year on 30th May 2019.

 Name of the No. of meetings

 Committee Member Held Attended

-Mr. Surendra A. Dave 2 2

-Mr. Ajit Warty 2 1
+Mr. Ajit Warty 1 1

+Mr. Surendra A. Dave 1 1

-Mr. Kiran Talchekar 2 2
+Mr. Kiran Talchekar 1 1

-Mr. Dev Kirit Toprani 1 0
+Mr. Dev Kirit Toprani 1 1